valueflows/valueflows/docs/appendix/track.md

 One of the most-often used traces is to find the origins of health problems like mad cow disease and tainted drugs and food.
 In Value Flows terms, that would start with the product (economic resource) that caused a health problem, and trace back along the chain of resource flows to the source or sources of the product.
 Then it might be necessary to also track forwards from the source(s) to find everything else that might include that source(s).

-Here is the logic for tracking and tracing.
+Here is the logic finding the flow element that comes after a particular element (tracking) and before a particular element (tracing):

 * For an EconomicResource:
     * after: EconomicEvents affecting it that are inputs to Processes or transfer/move EconomicEvents with the resource defined as the `resourceInventoriedAs`